Fixed vs. ARM? Which one is right for your client?

 - Possible higher payments: Borrowers may not be able to afford the higher monthly payments that will occur post-adjustment.

 So which one is the right choice?
-It depends on your needs.
+It depends on your borrower.
 Some will enjoy the protection and security of a fixed-rate mortgage, while others might favor the affordability and accessibility of the adjustable-rate mortgage.
-Borrowers must weigh their appetite for risk against their desire for security.
+Help them weigh their appetite for risk vs. their desire for security.
 They’ll also want to consider factors like future income changes and large budget items like potential new family members.